baruwa-enterprise/spamd-client/README.md

 This project requires Go to be installed.

-Running it then should be as simple as:
+### Spamc client

+The spamc client can be installed as follows

 ```console
 $ make build